pbs/gorson/README.md

 }
 ```

-There's also a `--yaml` flag to export the parameters in YAML format.
+There's also a `--format` flag to pass in which format you want the parameters to export as.

 ```
-$ gorson get --yaml /a/parameter/store/path/ > ./example.yml
+$ gorson get --format yaml /a/parameter/store/path/ > ./example.yml
 ```

 ```